 You may have never stopped to consider whether or not your company’s timesheets are actually legally compliant.
 First, bear in mind that it is not technically legal to schedule independent contractors.
 You can negotiate bids and reach agreements about timing and deadlines, but you may not dictate the working hours of a contractor.
 It is, of course, permissible to pay freelancers by the hour and to track that time.
 However, the way time is tracked may also be regulated.

 Many countries already have time tracking or employee monitoring legislation on the books.
+It should also be noted that often includes time tracking for remote teams.
 Most recently, the Court of Justice of the European Union ruled to make employee time tracking mandatory in all member states.
 It’s difficult to say if the ruling applies to independent contractors, as the specifics are left up to each nation.
 Employers should keep an eye out for new and relevant legislation in the coming months.

 The long term benefits of thoughtful independent contractor time tracking